zengm-games/json-web-streams/README.md

 More JSONPath stuff https://www.rfc-editor.org/rfc/rfc9535.html

-- in array (stackToQueryPath will need to get more specific than assuming every array is "wildcard")
+- in array (stackToPathArray will need to get more specific than assuming every array is "wildcard")
   - index
   - negative index
   - slice with one side unbounded